-Current SDSs must be readily accessible to all Laboratory Workers and emergency responders and located near the main laboratory exit or outside the laboratory in a non-laboratory area.
+Current SDSs must be readily accessible to all laboratory workers and emergency responders and located near the main laboratory exit or outside the laboratory in a non-laboratory area.
 At the present time, a SDS may be kept electronically or as a hard copy, but both must be readily accessible.

-4.3.2.
+4.6.2.
 Obtaining a SDS

 Manufacturers and suppliers of chemical compounds and products are required to provide a SDS for every product they offer.
 A SDS typically accompanies a chemical shipment or is mailed separately.
 Companies may be contacted via telephone or written request to obtain one, but many make their SDSs available online or they may be requested via their websites.
-EHSS can also assist in obtaining a SDS.
+CaLS can also assist in obtaining a SDS.

-4.4.
+4.7.
 Additional Sources of Information

 The Chemical Hygiene Plan serves as a limited resource for information on specific chemicals, chemical hazard classes, and additional hazards.
 Detailed information is available for some specific topics as a Standard Operating Procedure (SOP).
-Contact EHSS to request access to existing SOPs or request additional information.
+Contact CaLS to suggest additional topics or request additional information.